Tyler Lockett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Against the Lions, Lockett totaled 34 receiving yards in only career matchup, 37.5 fewer than his over/under for Sunday's game.
+- Lockett's 34 receiving yards in his one matchup against the Lions are 38.5 fewer than his over/under for Sunday's game.

-- Lockett caught a touchdown pass in that matchup against the Lions.
+- Lockett caught a touchdown pass in that contest against the Lions.

 - Note: Lockett's stats vs. Lions date back to 2016.

-- The Lions are conceding 256.9 passing yards per game this season, the NFL's 20th-ranked pass defense.
+- The 256.9 passing yards the Lions allow per game makes them the NFL's 20th-ranked pass defense this season.

-- With 24 passing TDs allowed this season, the Lions defense is ranked 20th in the league.
+- The Lions' defense is 20th in the league, allowing 1.6 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Bears, Lockett was targeted six times and racked up three catches for 30 yards.
+- Lockett put together a 30-yard performance against the Bears last week on three catches while being targeted six times.

-- Over his last three outings, Lockett has eight catches (on 15 targets) for 172 yards and one touchdown, averaging 57.3 yards per game.
+- During his last three games, Lockett has totaled 172 yards on eight receptions with one touchdown, averaging 57.3 yards per game, on 15 targets.

 Lockett's Seattle Teammates